The total number of cases in the GLP-1 MDL grew to 1,443.

 No class action lawsuits have been filed against Ozempic.
 So far, hundreds of individual lawsuits have been consolidated in a federal MDL in Pennsylvania, but MDLs and class action lawsuits are very different.

-Class action lawsuits are filed by a small group of individuals against the parties that allegedly wronged them.
-This small group is known as a “class.”
-The class represents the interests of a much larger group of people with the same injuries.
+Class action lawsuits are filed by a group of individuals against a party that allegedly harmed them.
+This group is known as a “class.”
+The class represents the interests of a larger group of people with similar injuries and claims.

-For example, let’s say Company A leaked personal data for thousands of people.
+Let’s say Company A leaked personal data for thousands of people.
 John and Jane Doe might be able to file a class action lawsuit against Company A representing the other thousands of people.
 Every person whose data was leaked does not need to file a lawsuit because they were all wronged by the same party in the same way and at the same time.
-If the class action lawsuit is resolved, the court will notify the “class” and distribute the funds between them.
+If they win a trial or settle with the defendant, the court will notify the “class” and distribute the funds between them.

 Unlike a class action lawsuit, people with a lawsuit in an MDL have an individual case.
 If their individual case goes to trial and the case is decided in favor of the injured party (plaintiff), the MDL lawsuit award in that specific case goes only to that individual.
 Importantly, individuals retain their own lawyers, have their own rights of recovery and have their own burden of proof.